DrLeiZhang/website/resources/mtl_eye_tracking/readme.txt

 In this file, three subfiles are included.

-74m42data.txt: the data file for checking the algorithm;
+74m42data.txt: the data file for checking the algorithm (by contacting the authors);

 mtl.m: the introduced MTJL algorithm in the paper for exploring the online learners' reading ability in the paper.